 Do you know what type you are?

 Conflict avoiders minimize persuasion attempts and instead emphasize their areas of common ground.
 They avoid conflict, avoid expressing what they need from one another, and congratulate their relationship for being generally happy.
 An important aspect about conflict-avoiding couples is in the balance between independence and interdependence.
 They have clear boundaries, and are separate people with separate interests.

 This is not to denigrate the quality of the areas where they meet and depend on one another.
 They can be quite connected and caring in those areas of overlap where they are interdependent.
-While they are minimally emotionally expressive, they maintain a ratio of positive-to-negative affect around 5 to 1.
-Their SPAFF weighting is not overly positive, but not bad at all.
+While they are minimally emotionally expressive, they maintain a ratio of positive-to-negative affect around five to one.
+Their SPAFF (Specific Affect Coding System) weighting is not overly positive, but not bad at all.
 Their interaction is good enough for them.

 2. Volatile Couples

 Almost the exact opposite of conflict avoiders, volatile couples are intensely emotional.
 During a conflict discussion, they begin persuasion immediately and they stick to it throughout the discussion.
 Their debating is characterized by a lot of laughter, shared amusement, and humor.
 They seem to love to debate and argue, but they are not disrespectful and insulting.
 Their positive-to-negative ratio?
-5 to 1.
+Five to one.